bodymovin/lottie-blueprint/docs/specs/slots/slot-entry.md

     **Property type:** [Count](../../../properties/count

 The type of comparison that will be applied to validate whether the animation matches the number of occurrences.

+## Property

+???
+Details
+    **Property name:** *property*

+    **Property type:** [Animation Property](../../../properties/animation-property

+The type of property this slot should be applied to.
+If the property doesn't match, even if the slot exists, it will be added to the error list.